maxhayes17/csc-hacks/README.md

 ## Project Description
-* We will be making a game utilizing Unity Engine and scripting with C#
+* We will be making a game utilizing Unity Engine and scripting with C#.
+We want to do this because we all have interests in game development, but have little experience in the field.

 ## Team Information
 Eno Umoh